Hyundai Tucson Hybrid running costs, insurance, warranty & tax

 - 1VerdictThe Hyundai Tucson Hybrid is a stylish, well built and practical hybrid family SUV that's up there with the best contenders in its class

-- 3Running costs & insurance - currently readingThe cheapest Tucson to run will be the forthcoming plug-in hybrid, but for now the hybrid is pretty affordable to keep on the road
+- 3Running costs & insurance - currently readingThe cheapest Tucson to run is the plug-in hybrid, but the hybrid is pretty affordable to keep on the road, too

 - 4Performance, engine & driveThe Tucson's hybrid drivetrain works well and the SUV is a satisfying and capable performer in town, country or on the motorway